ALPHAINVESTO

 DCA (Dollar-Cost Averaging)

 An investment strategy of buying a fixed dollar amount at regular intervals regardless of price, reducing the impact of volatility.
-Compare with signal trading in our DCA vs Signal Trading guide.
+Compare with research-informed trading in our DCA vs research-informed trading guide.

 RSI (Relative Strength Index)